pymc-labs/CausalPy/CONTRIBUTING.md

 - All other tests pass when everything is rebuilt from scratch.

-- When adding additional functionality, either edit an existing example, or create a new example (typically in the form of a Jupyter Notebook) in the `CausalPy/docs/source/mmm` or `CausalPy/docs/source/clv` folders.
+- When adding additional functionality, either edit an existing example, or create a new example (typically in the form of a Jupyter Notebook).
 Have a look at other examples for reference.
 Examples should demonstrate why the new functionality is useful in practice.

 - Documentation and high-coverage tests are necessary for enhancements to be accepted.